Social-Solar/solar-advocacy/README.md

 3. Navigate your terminal to the root directory of the project.
 4. Run `npm install`
 5. Run `node app secure`
-6. The server should now be running locally on port 3000 and port 4000
+6. The server should now be running locally on port 3000 (http) and port 4000 (https)

 ##Pushing to AppFog
 1. Install the AppFog CLI. (google is your friend)